922/2021 - A Man and The Irish Times

-The Press Ombudsman has not upheld a complaint that The Irish Times breached Principle 8 (Prejudice) of the Code of Practice of the Press Council of Ireland.
+The Press Ombudsman has upheld a complaint that The Irish Times breached Principle 1 (Truth and Accuracy) of the Code of Practice of the Press Council of Ireland.

 On 29 June 2021 The Irish Times published online an article giving advice on how people can reduce the taxes they pay through claiming allowances.
 The article stated that people in their sixties were subject to the “biggest tax bonanzas”.
 The article stated: “Take a couple earning €40,000 a year in income.
 They are giving up about €5,753 of this in tax every year, or 14 per cent of their earnings, according to PwC’s income tax calculator.
 Once they turn 65, their tax bill shrinks to €2,703, or just 7 per cent of their earnings”.

 A man submitted a letter for publication to The Irish Times stating that the PwC site “is simply wrong.
 It gives a rise in tax credit from EUR4,950 to EUR6,400, a rise of EUR1,450.
 The actual rise for a married couple is EUR490”.
 When the letter was not published he emailed the paper stating that he was surprised that no correction of the article had been published.
 He subsequently emailed the editor stating that he had received no reply to his previous emails and that he was surprised and disappointed that no correction of the errors in the article had been published.